FDiot/code_tympan3/doc/architecture.rst

    **Current architecture schema (ToDo: update)**

 Here a second graph about the splitting between site elements (business logic) and the computation (solvers).
-It separates the business logic related to a site with the way to solve the acoustic problem (AcousticProblemModel).
+It separates the business logic related to a site with the way to solve the acoustic problem (`tympan::AcousticProblemModel <../doxygen/html/classtympan_1_1AcousticProblemModel.html>`_).
 This solver data model, which can be used by any solver, is built from the Python subprocess by going through the current site and extracting relevant data: a computation needs triangles with materials from a site triangulation, acoustic sources/receptors and an altimetry.